The Two Faces of Mao Tse Tung: Both Nationalist and Butcher

-Mao also launched two hair brained schemes.
-First was the Great Leap forward and second was let a hundred flowers bloom.
-The great leap forward was Mao's plan to help China develop to an industrial power.
+Mao also launched two hair-brained schemes.
+First was the Great Leap Forward and second, was Let a hundred flowers bloom.
+The great leap forward was Mao's plan to help China develop as an industrial power.
 He encouraged even peasants to smelt iron in their homes.
-Banished private owned farms and land, arrested the so called ' rich" and let loose a reign of terror.
-This led to a famine and upward of 15 million died of starvation.
-Despite these deaths Mao was unfazed and continued on his reckless path.
+He further banished private owned farms and land arrested the so-called ' rich" and let loose a reign of terror.
+This led to famine and upward of 15 million died of starvation.
+Despite these deaths, Mao was unfazed and continued on his reckless path.

-Mao now wished to unmask his opponents and for this he started a devious ploy to unearth them.
+Mao now wished to unmask his opponents and for this, he started a devious ploy to unearth them.
 He invited thoughts and ideas from all people under the words" let a hundred flowers bloom '“.
 Many people genuinely reported their thoughts and ideas.
-In one stroke Mao could pinpoint the persons who he felt were enemies of c his ideas.
-He had them arrested and taken for "correction" to labour camps.
+In one stroke Mao could pinpoint the persons who he felt were enemies of his ideas.
+He had them arrested and taken for "correction" to labor camps.
 Thousands were also executed as reactionaries and enemies of the state.

 The Cultural Revolution

 The essence of this plan of Mao was to unmask his opponents and either purge or execute them.
-Gangs of youth roamed the cities and countryside identifying so called counter revolutionaries, who were then arrested and taken away to concentration camps.
-The Cultural Revolution lasted d 3 years and millions were purged.
-Suffice that even a small tea shop owner was arrested as a counter revolutionary and carted off to a prison camp.
+Gangs of youth roamed the cities and countryside identifying so-called counter-revolutionaries, who were then arrested and taken away to concentration camps.
+The Cultural Revolution lasted for 3 years and millions were purged.
+Suffice that even a small tea shop owner was arrested as a counter-revolutionary and carted off to a prison camp.

-Those were trying days for Chin and they ended only after Mao was side-lined.
+Those were trying days for China and they ended only after Mao was side-lined.

-Mao was a man who had 2 personalities.
+Mao was a man who had a twin personality.
 He was a nationalist, but also a man whose policies caused the death of at least 25-30 million Chinese.
-In addition he got executed thousands of his opponents as "counter revolutionaries".
-The Chinese are at loss where to place him and understandably there is no rhetoric about Mao these days, but his body stays embalmed in Beijing and that is an anachronism.
-China will only be exorcise the deaths of millions of Chinese more that Hitler and Stalin combined, once he is taken out and cremated.
+In addition, he got executed thousands of his opponents as "counter-revolutionaries".
+The Chinese are at a loss where to place him and understandably there is no rhetoric about Mao these days, but his body stays embalmed in Beijing and that is an anachronism.
+China will only be exorcised when the deaths of millions of Chinese, more than Hitler and Stalin combined, are atoned for.

-A balance will show that the bad that Mao did, far outweighed any good he done by him.
+A balance will show that the bad that Mao did, far outweighed any good he did.